brson/treasuretree/solana-hackathon.md

 We switch to a `BTreeMap` and things start proceeding more smoothly.

 We still need to check if our program state is initialized.
-Looking at an SPL example the pattern I see for this looks sketchy, and I don't want to think to hard about what it is doing, so I do something obvious to me:
+Instead of understanding the proper pattern for this by reading the SPL examples,
+I do something obvious to me:

 I reserve byte 1 of the program data for an "initialized" flag, and serialize to the remaining slice of the program data.